 The most significant difference between Medicare Advantage and Original Medicare is the Maximum out of Pocket limit.
 Original Medicare does not have a MOOP, Medicare Advantage plans do.
 Once you hit the MOOP limit for the calendar year, you won’t pay any more out of pocket costs.

-The Pros and Cons of Medicare Vs. Medicare Advantage Policies
+The Pros and Cons of Original Medicare vs Medicare Advantage

 When deciding between Original Medicare and a Medicare Advantage policy, it’s good to weigh the pros and cons.